breezy-weather/breezy-weather/CONTRIBUTE.md

 As in the example, make as many fields as possible nullable so that in case the API doesn’t return some fields for some locations, it doesn’t fail.
 The serializer is configured to make nullable fields null in case the field is not in the JSON response, so you don’t need to declare `= null` as default value.

-Add the API class as a provider in `app/src/main/java/org/breezyweather/weather/ApiModule.java` (copy an existing function).

 ### Service and converter
-Copy `OpenMeteoWeatherService` from `app/src/main/java/org/breezyweather/weather/openweather/` and replace the OpenWeatherWeatherService copied earlier.

-In the constructor, you can inject as many providers as you need.
+Rename `OpenWeatherService` with your provider name.
-As a starting point, inject your weather API for the weather data, and `OpenMeteoGeocodingApi` for the geocoding part.
+As a starting point, inject your weather API for the weather data.

-You can still implement it your own geocoding later, but to get a running example, we will skip this part for now.
+If you need location search support and reverse geocoding, check other providers.
-**Exception**: if your weather provider doesn’t accept latitude and longitude for the forecast API, but only a city ID for example, you will need to implement the geocoding part.
+**Exception**: if your weather provider doesn’t accept latitude and longitude for the forecast API, but only a city ID for example, this step will be mandatory.

-Replace `WeatherSource.OPEN_METEO` with your `WeatherSource` in the `requestLocationSearch` function.

-Then focus on the `requestWeather()` function.
+But let’s focus on the `requestWeather()` function first.
 You will need to create a converter class.
 The goal of a converter class is to normalize the data we received into Breezy Weather data objects.

 Here is the minimum code you need to put in your converter: